enasequence/gff3tools/docs/0002_validation_rules.md

 This document describes the validation rules framework, a system designed to enforce data integrity and consistency across various data inputs within the GFF3Tools project.
 It provides a flexible and extensible mechanism for defining, applying, and reporting on validation rules.

+# Glossary

+- **Feature**: In the context of GFF3, a feature represents a biological annotation (e.g., gene, mRNA, exon) with specific attributes and genomic coordinates.
+- **Annotation**: A self-contained group of GFF3 features that together describe a complete biological entity or region, often with hierarchical relationships.
+- **Validation**: The actual validation logic to be performed on data.
+Implementations of the `Validation` interface define specific checks.
+- **Validation Engine**: The core component responsible for executing validation rules, managing their severity, and handling validation outcomes.
+- **RuleSeverity**: An enumeration defining the possible severity levels for a validation rule: `OFF`, `WARN`, and `ERROR`.

 # Motivation & Rationale

 The primary motivation for this framework is to ensure the quality and correctness of GFF3 data processed by the tools.
 Inconsistent or malformed data can lead to errors in downstream analysis, incorrect interpretations, and unreliable results.
 This framework addresses the need for a standardized and automated way to validate GFF3 files against a set of predefined rules.